West Metro Physics Teams

 Physics Team II prepares students to do well on the Physics Olympiad, teaching through problem-solving.
 Students are expected to be fluent in calculus and to have experience with physics, either through past physics team training or an AP physics class.

-Both teams compete in the American Institute of Physics F=ma Contest in January and the Physics Bowl in April.
-This training program has already produced two United States Physics Team finalists, two gold medalists and one silver medalist, and eight United States Physics Team semi-finalists.
-WMPT has also produced four Physics Bowl regional winners and a first place team finish.
+Both teams compete in the AAPT / American Institute of Physics Olympiad (F=ma) Contest in January and the Physics Bowl in April.
+This training program has already produced two United States Physics Team finalists, two gold medalists, two silver medalists, two bronze medalists, one honorable mention, and twenty-three United States Physics Team semi-finalists.
+WMPT has also produced four Physics Bowl regional winners and a first -place team finish since 2010.

 Please register: http://www.ecae.net/register